Channel Selected Stratified Nested Cross Validation for Clinically Relevant EEG Based Parkinsons Disease Detection: Experiments and Results

-Our framework is the first to provide clinically realistic estimates of generalization on heterogeneous EEG channel datasets by enforcing patient‑level separation through \textit{Stratified Cross‑Validation}.
-Within this rigorous setting, the \textit{4‑Channel} configuration delivered the strongest overall trade‑off, achieving Acc = .806 $\pm$ .092 and Rec = .801 $\pm$ .134 while maintaining stable precision (.785 $\pm$ .159).
-The \textit{2‑Channel} model offered balanced but slightly weaker performance (Acc = .774, AUC = .797), whereas the \textit{8‑Channel} variant favored precision (.819 $\pm$ .108) at the expense of recall (.706 $\pm$ .157).
-By contrast, the \textit{16‑Channel} model underperformed across all metrics, suggesting that excessive electrodes introduce redundancy or noise.
-These results demonstrate not only the robustness of our channel selection strategy but also the importance of evaluating models under stratified, patient‑level cross‑validation, where inflated performance from site‑specific artifacts is minimized and true generalization can be assessed.
+In contrast, our framework provides clinically realistic estimates of generalization on heterogeneous EEG datasets by enforcing patient‑level separation through \textit{Stratified Cross‑Validation}.
+Within this setting, the 4‑Channel configuration achieved the strongest overall trade‑off (Acc = .806 $\pm$ .092, Rec = .801 $\pm$ .134) while maintaining stable precision (.785 $\pm$ .159).
+The 2‑Channel model showed balanced but weaker performance, whereas the 8‑Channel variant favored precision at the expense of recall; the 16‑Channel model underperformed across all metrics, reflecting a trade‑off between spatial coverage and channel reliability under patient‑level evaluation.
+Importantly, channel selection is driven by stability‑adjusted inner‑fold performance: as the retained subset grows, marginal contributions diminish and variability across folds increases, leading to reduced generalization under patient‑level cross‑validation.

-Taken together, these results reveal that inflated scores often stem from temporal or patient leakage rather than true predictive ability, and that best‑case performance within a single dataset can mask poor generalization under heterogeneous conditions.
-By contrast, our stratified framework enforces patient‑level separation, yielding more conservative but clinically meaningful estimates.
-Moderate channel configurations consistently provided the most reliable balance, whereas both minimal and excessive channel counts degraded performance, underscoring the value of principled selection in the inner loop.
-Overall, findings highlight the need of stratification and the unique contribution of our framework in aligning evaluation with clinical deployment.
+Taken together, these results show that inflated scores often arise from temporal or patient leakage, and that best‑case performance within a single dataset can obscure poor generalization under heterogeneous conditions.
+By contrast, stratified evaluation with principled channel selection yields more conservative but clinically meaningful estimates aligned with deployment‑ready generalization.